nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ---

 {{! excerpt}}
-The [Nuxeo for Adobe CC](https://connect.nuxeo.com/nuxeo/site/marketplace/package/adobe-connector-package) connetor enables Adobe Creative Cloud users to import assets into an InDesign, Photoshop or Illustrator document directly from the Nuxeo repository.
+The [Nuxeo for Adobe CC](https://connect.nuxeo.com/nuxeo/site/marketplace/package/adobe-connector-package) connector enables Adobe Creative Cloud users to import assets into an InDesign, Photoshop or Illustrator document directly from the Nuxeo repository.
 Link to the repository is maintained so as to facilitate updates of the referenced assets.
 {{! /excerpt}}

 ## Requirements